Hi, I’m Miriam

 Integrative Womb Hara Massage, Institute of Feminine Arts

-+ additional trainings in manual and neuromuscular therapies centered on pelvic healing
++ many trainings in manual and neuromuscular therapies centered on pelvic healing.
+My background is in pelvic physical therapy across clinical settings, and I now work exclusively virtually.